irfaniskandar-23/full-stack-web-app/README.md

  ## Frontend
  Angular application is developed with Angular version 14.2.10.
 To install Angular with version, execute the following command

  ```
  npm install -g @angular/cli@14.2.10.
  ```
+ Create Angular Project

- To execute the angular application,navigate to the application directory and execute following command
+ To Run the angular application,navigate to the application directory and execute following command

  ````
  ng serve --o